Ishaqezaz/HPC-Project/README.md

 ## OpenMP

 Before execution, resource allocation via Slurm is required.
-Below is an example on how to request an allocation and run a program on an interactive node:
+Below is an example on how to request an allocation and run a program on an interactive node.
 '''
 $ salloc --nodes=1 -t 0:30:00 -A <allocation code> -p shared --ntasks-per-node=1 --cpus-per-task=4
 $ OMP_NUM_THREADS=4